Hanka8/OK/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 ## Tanstack router vs React router

 - load data from data.json
 - scrolltotop

+* footer
+* sjednotit veliskoti písma